Confidence Intervals for Performance Estimates in Brain MRI Segmentation: Introduction

 To this end, we present in this paper a series of experiments that deploy nnU-net~\cite{Isensee2021} --a standard framework for medical image segmentation-- on two classical segmentation tasks from the Segmentation Decathlon Challenge~\cite{decathlon_short} in order to estimate confidence intervals that are obtained for test sets of variable size.
-For each task, we study the following performance measures: the Dice accuracy and the Hausdorff distance.
+The choice of nnUnet was based on its victory in the 2018 challenge, and since then, it has consistently performed comparably to top-ranked models in the live challenge, with little to no difference in performance \cite{decathlon_short}.
+For each task, we study the following performance measures: the Dice Similarity Coefficient and the Hausdorff distance.
 We then report CIs using both bootstrap (which is the most general approach) and a parametric estimation, and varying the test set size.
 We find that the parametric estimation is in general reasonable, even for small test sets and for metrics which distribution is far from being Gaussian.
 Building on this, we perform simulations for other sizes and spreads.
 We demonstrate that the test size needed to achieve a given precision is lower for segmentation than for classification.
 This is due to the continuous nature of the evaluation metrics~\cite{Altman2006}.
 Indeed, segmentation algorithms are evaluated with continuous metrics that aggregate multiple observations at the level of a single image.
 As each image brings more information to characterize the errors of the algorithm, tight confidence intervals can often be obtained with a moderate number of images.

+We previously published preliminary work as a conference paper assessing confidence intervals for segmentation~\cite{el2023precise}.
+The present work differs on many aspects: i) we use a state-of-the-art nnU-net instead of a standard U-Net; ii) we study the Brain Tumor task in addition to the hippocampus; iii) we study both Dice Similarity Coefficient and Hausdorff distance as metrics; iv) we provide an extensive discussion.